 - Custom alert targets for PagerDuty notifications.

-- (Version 2018-26.x and later) Predefined templates for custom HTML email targets and for Slack targets.
+- Predefined templates for custom HTML email targets and for Slack targets.

-You can optionally include chart images in notifications for custom alert targets for other messaging platforms.
+You can explicitly include chart images in notifications for custom alert targets.

-If you use the out-of-the-box PagerDuty alert target, and you resolve the incident in PagerDuty while the alert is still firing in Wavefront, two scenarios are possible:
+If you use the out-of-the-box PagerDuty alert target, and you resolve the incident in PagerDuty while the alert is still firing in Tanzu Observability by Wavefront, two scenarios are possible: